lzc-sg/PureCC/README.md

 <img src="assets/insight.png" width="88%">
 </p>

-**🔥🔥🔥 Unlike I2I editing or inpainting tasks that mainly aim to achieve specific visual effects**, PureCC focuses on learning personalized concepts in **a pure manner** while **mitigating the disruption to the original model’s behavior and capabilities** during T2I fine-tuning for concept customization, thereby better preserving the intrinsic properties of the original model.
+**🔥🔥🔥 **The goal of an I2I editing or inpainting task** is to perform a one-time visual modification on a given image, with the **focus on transforming that specific image into the desired result**.
+In contrast, **PureCC** aims to **teach the model a new concept**.
+Moreover, compared with other concept customization methods, it not only emphasizes concept fidelity, but also highlights **“pure learning”** — learning only the target concept itself while** minimizing disruption to the original model’s behavior, distribution, and capabilities**.

 ### 🥥 Pipeline